The Twitter Economy - Cascade Business News

 Much of the country (the world) is now on edge in fear of the president-elect’s next tweet and how it might impact our safety and the economy.
 The markets don’t know how to respond when he does take aim at a business.
 And it all seems a rather childish way to begin running a country though many Trump supporters offer that it’s refreshing to hear the truth for a change.
 The only known factor is that when Trump tweets the world reacts.

-Twitter is a social network used by millions of people and thousands more are signing up every day to send short messages to followers.
+Twitter is a social network used by millions of people and thousands more are signing up every day to send short messages to groups of friends.
 Every second, on average, around 6,000 tweets are tweeted on Twitter, which corresponds to over 350,000 tweets sent per minute, 500 million tweets per day and around 200 billion tweets per year.